alan-turing-institute/t0-1/README.md

 `t0` is a research initiative at the Alan Turing Institute focused on developing lean yet highly capable language models (LLMs) optimised for government-specific applications.

-In this repo, we provide an exemplary application of Retrieval-Augmented Generation (RAG) on a domain-specific body of knowledge ([NHS A to Z condition webpages](https://www.nhs.uk/conditions/)).
+In this repo, we provide an exemplary application of Retrieval-Augmented Generation (RAG) on a domain-specific body of knowledge (in particular, taken from [NHS A to Z condition webpages](https://www.nhs.uk/conditions/)).

 ## Setup